Moscow

 The Shanks at home in Moscow

-The Shanks Moscow home was the Pakroffka and their dacha was in Fili.
+While the Shanks Moscow home was the Pakroffka, their dacha was in Fili.
 At that time Fili was outside Moscow, but it has now been subsumed by Moscow's suburbs.
-The Shanks dacha is shown below.
+The Shanks dacha is shown on the left.

 Travel in Russia